jbecker7/YBB/README.md

 YouTube... but Blockbuster is a Python app that limits how much YouTube you watch by treating a YouTube video like a VHS or DVD rented from a video store.
 You can only watch one video per day.
 If you haven't watched yesterday's video, you don't get to get a different one.
 Watch your video, delete it, wait until tomorrow for another.
 The list of videos is cultivated from your list of subscriptions--it offers the newest video from each of the channels you subscribe to.
 As such, it makes sense to subscribe to maybe a dozen or two dozen channels with good content.
 If you already watched all the latest videos, check again tomorrow.

 This is far from perfect, but I think it's a nice step towards a more "pull-based" method to consume video content.

+Please do not download videos which you do not have permission to download.